snori74/linuxupskillchallenge/txt-for-commandline-subreddit.md

 TITLE: Free Linux commandline "upskill" course starting shortly...

-This free month-long course is re-starting again on the first Monday of next month - i.e. 7 December 2020
+This free month-long course is re-starting again on the first Monday of next month.

 Daily lessons appear in the sub-reddit r/linuxupskillchallenge - which is also used for support/discussion.